desmos-labs/desmjs/docs/docs/06-web3auth-web/02-usage.md

 ## Initialize OpenLoginAdapter

-To support the login with different method we use the `OpenLoginAdapter` plugin.
+To support the login with different method, we use the `OpenLoginAdapter` plugin.
 Here is an example that showcase how to initialize it:

 ```ts